k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 <web>

-Once an Environment is added in the top window area, all DB and non-DB interfaces in the project appear in the left lower window area.
-You can go over them and populate the relevant connection details such as host and port.
+Once an environment is added in the top window area, all DB and non-DB interfaces in the project appear in the left lower window area.
+You can go over them and populate the connection details, such as host and port.

 By default, all interfaces are enabled whereby the settings of each interface can be disabled if they are not applicable for the environment by clicking the Active toggle in the interface.